Billabong: Australian craft stories

 Island Welcome - Belinda Newick introduces Island Welcome, where Australian jewellers created leis to reflect on the quality of welcome currently extended by their country to refugees.

 He tupare o ka kupu (a garland of words) 🎧 - Andrew Last reflects on his identity has an Australian manuhiri (guest) in the South Island of Aotearoa and how he has creatively responded to his new home.

 Stephen Bowers on “The Waratah in Applied Art and in Literature” - The mission of art to create a sense of place is certainly not new, even to a settler-nation like Australia.
-After Federation, there was an intense competition to identify the national flora.
-In the end, the wattle was victorious over the waratah.
-Understanding the intensity of interest in the unique nature of Australia more than a century ago is important to the challenges faced today, in maintaining cultural identity of a nation flooded with global memes 24/7.

 The Philosophy Pop-Up Shop - Regular Garland contributor Tessa Laird has teamed up with a collaborator to develop a very Melbourne exhibition of philosophical objects.